What is the Scottish Government doing for me? (Updated April 2022)

 No government gets uncritical support especially one elected to govern a nation of hyper-judgmental, compulsive nit-pickers.
 We’re quicker to criticise than praise.
-But the SNP has a lot of accomplishments to chose from if you don’t like the ones they espouse.
+The SNP has a lot of accomplishments to choose from if you don’t like the policies they espouse.

 Continually under attack by well-armed enemies of civil rights and democracy, I thought it fair to reproduce their achievements since they took office.
 We have an administration that has powers hobbled, deliberately so to keep control elsewhere, yet it has achieved a considerable amount never imagined by the rag-bag of opposition parties.

 Scotiaphobes will dismiss the lot.
 But there’s one thing they can’t deny: the SNP altered Scottish political life and discourse in a profound way – for the first time in 300 years we have a political party prepared to fight every inch to protect Scotland’s interests.
 We are empowered as individuals.
 Our voice matters.
 We’re heard, not treated as the herd.

 In the beginning